EpiData-dk/analysis/help/commands.md

 ```
 histogram Variable [StratifyVariable] [options]
 ```
-Draw a histogram for a variable, based on consecutive integer or day intervals.
+Draw a histogram for `Variable`, based on consecutive integer or day intervals.
 The user is responsible for recoding variables so that consecutive intervals make sense.

-A histogram is a bar chart where every integer value within range is represented on the X-axis.
+A histogram is a frequency bar chart where every integer value within range is represented on the X-axis.

 ### parameters
 - Variable may be integer or date